GetStream/stream-video-android/development.md

   * Or when the UI layout changes
 * The SFU tells us what resolution to publish using the ChangePublishQualityEvent event

+For dynascale to work, we always need which participants are displayed and at what resolution.
+The current approach calls `updateParticipantsSubscriptions` from the viewModel.
+If someone doesn't use our viewmodel, dynascale stops working.
+Ideally we find a way to integrate this in such a way that customers can't forget to use it by accident.

 ### ParticipantState

 * Participants have a session id. the session id is unique